higorspinto/natural-gas-prices/README.md

 ## Visualization

 The file ngp_visualization.html produces a visualization from static files created by plot_ngp_data.py using matplotlib.
-As the graphics are in static files, you need to run the script to update the images.
+As the graphics are in static files, you can run the script to update the images.
 The files are created in the static directory.

 ```
 python plot_ngp_data.py
 ```

+Then you can open the file ngp_visualization.html directly in your browser.